Application and admission: Research Master in Psychology: Individual Differences and Assessment - international

 This is a list from your University of the courses you have taken in your Bachelor's (and Master's) degree, with the grades you have achieved.
 This must be an official list from your University, not your results downloaded from the University’s student system.
 If you have not yet completed all courses at the time of application, please provide the Transcript plus a list of the courses you still need to complete before graduation.

 - Official translations of the Transcript of Records and diploma(s)

 If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents (with the exception of the course description and the thesis/research paper).
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.

-- English language test results if you are not exempted
+- English language test results (unless you are exempted).

 This is a brief description of the content of each course you followed as part of your previous degree which is relevant to your application for this program.
 You should include the following information: